fghaas/devopsdaysberlin-2022/markdown/00-intro.md

 * * *

+DevOpsDays Berlin 2022

 Florian Haas | [@xahteiwi](https://twitter.com/xahteiwi)

 <!-- Note -->
-This is a 45-minute talk on expressing yourself clearly, succinctly, and professionally in writing.
+This is a talk on expressing yourself clearly, succinctly, and professionally in writing.
 I have put this together for the English language, though parts of this talk may be applicable to other languages as well.